 Want to make your own?
 Explore free IWD stock videos and get started with a click.

 12. Host an art contest

 Let your team’s individuality shine!
 Hosting an art contest virtually or in person is a fun and simple way to reflect on the theme of International Women’s Day.
 You can organize a prize or simply reward winners with claps.
 Remember to make sure it’s a stress-free activity that enables employees to be creative and share ideas freely.

 DIY your own photo frame using cardboard, purple crafting materials, stickers, and your corporate logo.
 You can set this up in a staff corridor or near the entrance.
 Remind everyone to strike the #InspireInclusion pose and share your images across social media with the hashtags #IWD2024 #InspireInclusion.

 Transparency can increase trust.
 Brainstorm and map what areas your organization can improve opportunities for women in 2024.
 Consider sharing these ideas via email or adding a more personal touch by asking company leadership to create a free camera recording of the message using their webcam.
 You can also add auto-captions in Clipchamp to make the video accessible and easy to follow if muted.

 15. Post social media stories

 It’s fun to be spontaneous!
 Social media stories are a great way to provide your followers a behind-the-scenes look into how your company is celebrating International Women’s Day.
 Your Facebook Stories or Instagram Stories could be accompanied by thoughtful and appreciative captions.
-Don’t forget to add #IWD2023 and #EmbraceEquity to your Stories.
+Don’t forget to add #IWD2024 and #InspireInclusion to your Stories.